eriqande/rubias/README.md

 ![](tools/z-score-density-1.png)<!-- -->

-The normal density is in black and the distribution of our observed z\_scores is in blue.
+The normal density is in black and the distribution of our observed z_scores is in blue.
 They fit reasonably well, suggesting that there is not too much weird stuff going on overall.
-(That is good\!)
+(That is good!)

-The z\_score statistic is most useful as a check for individuals.
+The z_score statistic is most useful as a check for individuals.
 It is intended to be a quick way to identify aberrant individuals.
-If you see a z-score to the maximum-a-posteriori population for an individual in your mixture sample that is considerably less than z\_scores you saw in the reference, then you might infer that the individual doesn’t actually fit any of the populations in the reference well.
+If you see a z-score to the maximum-a-posteriori population for an individual in your mixture sample that is considerably less than z_scores you saw in the reference, then you might infer that the individual doesn’t actually fit any of the populations in the reference well.